N-Iregi/threat_detector/README.md

-# 🛡️ Threat Watcher CLI API
+# 🛡️ Threat Detector CLI API

-Threat Watcher is a CLI-based threat intelligence tool that interfaces with the [ThreatFox API](https://threatfox.abuse.ch/) to allow users to **query and submit Indicators of Compromise (IOCs)**.
+Threat Detector is a CLI-based threat intelligence tool that interfaces with the [ThreatFox API](https://threatfox.abuse.ch/) to allow users to **query and submit Indicators of Compromise (IOCs)**.
 It is deployed on multiple HTTP servers behind a **load balancer** and is accessible via web browsers or `curl` with user-friendly, human-readable output.

 ## Deployment Overview